communitiesuk/submit-social-housing-lettings-and-sales-data-infrastructure/docs/environment_creation_from_scratch.md

 # Creating a new environment from scratch

 When setting up a new environment:
-1. DNS records will need to be added by DLUHC for certificate validation and to point at the cloudfront distribution and app load balancer
+1. DNS records will need to be added by MHCLG for certificate validation and to point at the cloudfront distribution and app load balancer
 2. Secret values will need to be filled in manually
 3. The meta account will need updating with additional roles access to the ecr, since this is currently manual